Have questions about Zeebe? On this page, we’ve collected a list of frequently asked questions about the project, product, and how to get involved.

 That’s a key point for microservices orchestration, where external workers carry out the tasks in your workflow.
 When combined with the right workflow engine, BPMN makes it easy to connect tasks in a workflow to microservices and to do so in a way that doesn’t violate the principles of loose coupling and service independence.

 Extending the sample order workflow above, we can build 3 distinct microservices to handle payments, inventory, and shipping.
-The workflow engine is responsible for sending work to the right service at the right point in the process.
+The workflow engine is responsible for creating work that a service can claim and work on at the right point in the process.

 Lastly, there’s BPMN’s maturity.
 BPMN is popular and well-established, and it’s proven its value in many workflow automation projects at companies both large and small.
 For this reason, there’s already a lot of experienced BPMN talent in the market as well as tutorials and books that make it easy for newcomers to learn the standard.